According to this article in The TimesOnline, some well-known dog breeds may be on their way to extinction.

 A CAMPAIGN to save many British dog breeds from the threat of extinction is being conducted by leading breeders and experts.

-Without urgent action dogs such as the Skye terrier, immortalised in the story of Greyfriars Bobby, may be eclipsed by fashionable foreign breeds, such as the shih tzu and Lhasa Apso.
+Without urgent action dogs such as the Skye terrier, immortalized in the story of Greyfriars Bobby, may be eclipsed by fashionable foreign breeds, such as the Shih Tzu and Lhasa Apso.
 Other breeds in need of help are the Sealyham terrier, the smooth collie, the field spaniel and the Welsh Cardigan corgi.